theSekyi/carbon_chain/README.md

 ```

 2. Download all 4 excel files and put it in a folder called data <br>
    a.
-Mkdir directory caked data
+Make directory called data

 ```
 mkdir data